What the study found

-What the study found: The study presents FORESCEM, a process-based model that can spatially simulate fine-scale future land use and land cover changes.
-Applied to a French case study, the model was able to replicate land use and land cover change dynamics and simulate both trend-based and trend-breaking trajectories under contrasting scenarios.
+The study presents FORESCEM, a process-based model for simulating fine-scale future land use and land cover changes.
+The authors report that, in a French case study, the model could reproduce land-use and land-cover dynamics and simulate both trend-based and trend-breaking trajectories under contrasting scenarios.

-What the researchers tested: The researchers developed the FORecasting landscapE SCEnarios Model (FORESCEM) and applied it in a French case study.
-The model uses narratives developed through participatory or expert-driven approaches and distinguishes land covers and land uses as separate but related inputs.
+The researchers developed FORESCEM, the FORecasting landscapE SCEnarios Model, to spatially simulate future land use and land cover changes from narratives developed through participatory or expert-driven approaches.
+The model distinguishes land covers and land uses as separate but related inputs and was applied to a French case study for validation.

 Key points

-- FORESCEM is described as a process-based model for fine-scale future land use and land cover change simulation.
+- FORESCEM is a process-based model for fine-scale future land use and land cover change simulation.

 - The model simulated both trend-based and trend-breaking trajectories under contrasting scenarios.